DigitalPublishingToolkit/TOD15-Online-Courtship/md/book.md

 representing her workplace or some scenario that could indicate her professional occupation.
-By contrast, eleven photos of men, though a residual number in the 485 uploaded by them, were nonetheless classified as “workplace” in the thematic files created when analyzing photographs.
+By contrast, eleven photos of men, though a residual number in the 485 uploaded by them, were nonetheless classified as "workplace" in the thematic files created when analyzing photographs.
 Those pictures show men working as architects at a drawing table, as civil engineers inspecting works, with a helmet on, as aircraft pilots, policemen or firemen, in uniform, or at the office, sitting at the computer, amid papers and files.
-This result is consistent with what Neto and Pinto found when analyzing gender stereotypes in Portuguese television advertisements a few years ago: “significant differences, with proportionally more females (35%) being portrayed in the home than males (12.7%) and more males being portrayed in occupational settings (37.7%) than females (22.0%).”[^7_Casimiro_67]
+This result is consistent with what Neto and Pinto found when analyzing gender stereotypes in Portuguese television advertisements a few years ago: "significant differences, with proportionally more females (35%) being portrayed in the home than males (12.7%) and more males being portrayed in occupational settings (37.7%) than females (22.0%)."[^7_Casimiro_67]

 Still, one of the more significant and explicit gender difference, if not the most, was found in the material category.
 In this case, men